 Selling retail items—yoga apparel, malas, jewelry, water bottles, books, etc.—can also bring in additional revenue.
-You don’t have to have a giant space to do this; just a few racks or shelves in your lobby or check-in area is sufficient.
+You don’t have to have a giant space to do this; just a few racks or shelves in your lobby or check-in area and yoga studio software is sufficient.
 This is especially helpful when a yogi has forgotten their clothes or water bottle because they won’t have to forego class, knowing that those items are there for purchase.

 Have a Website

 Without a website, potential students cannot find your studio, explore your class options or see what you have to offer.
 A website will help you grow your business, track potential students and allow your students to register for classes or events online instead of having to do so in the studio.
 Websites nowadays are affordable, offer a huge return on the investment and do wonders for your business; just ask small business owner Conrad Long!

 Here are a few additional quick-hit tips that can help you different your studio from others in your area: